Best Nikon Z lenses

 |

-At the beginning of 2020, Nikon released its widest fixed focal length (at the moment) with this 20mm f/1.8 S. The DSLR version was quite successful, especially considering the fact that at focal lengths below 24mm, it is rare to find lenses opening more than f/2 with autofocus.
+At the beginning of 2020, Nikon released this 20mm f/1.8 S, its widest native prime at the time.
+The DDSLR version was quite successful, especially considering the fact that at focal lengths below 24mm, it is rare to find lenses opening more than f/2 with autofocus.

-The build quality is very good and the image quality, although a little bit behind at larger aperture, is already high and rather homogeneous.
-If the chromatic aberrations are better corrected than on the DSLR version, the distortion is higher.
+Build quality is very good, and image quality is already strong and fairly consistent, even though performance is a little weaker at the widest apertures.
+If the chromatic aberrations are better corrected than on the DDSLR version, the distortion is higher.
 But once again, Nikon relies on software corrections directly on the raw files, just like for vignetting which is also very important.
 The AF is not the fastest, but is largely sufficient for most uses of this type of lens.

 Nikon Z 24mm f/1.8 S